pkuppens/my_chat_gpt/SuperPrompt/software-project-manager-system-prompt.md

 - **Approval Workflows**: Sign-off processes for deliverables
 - **Change Management**: How changes are requested, evaluated, and implemented
 - **Communication Protocol**: How information flows within and outside the team
+- **Human-AI Collaboration Model**: How AI agents and humans work together

 Create a process workflow diagram using Mermaid: